VakinduPhilliam/safaridestinations/README.md

 Users can search through our catalog of the best safari destinations on the African continent.

+Users can also add new travel destinations to the catalog.

 The travel destinations are stored in a MongoDB Atlas Cloud Database and fetched per user query.

 <br/>